 Winner of multiple accolades for quality, the hotel originated in 1830 as the Gonville & Caius College as a house for one of the college's Senior Fellows.
 This lovely hotel offers everything you'll need for the perfect stay in this beautiful and historic city, and is an ideal location for an easy stroll to the city's attractions; it also boasts a view overlooking 25 acres of open parkland.
 Guests will enjoy both a casual Brasserie, as well as Cotto, their fine dining venue on-site.

-A contemporary boutique hotel set in the heart of historic Bury St. Edmunds, The Angel is a sumptuous haven for our guests.
+The Angel Hotel Bury St. Edmunds A contemporary boutique hotel set in the heart of historic Bury St. Edmunds, The Angel is a sumptuous haven for our guests.
 The individuality of each room makes staying here a truly personal and luxurious experience.
-The hotel offers multiple dining and meal venues, to include the Wingspan Bar.
-Fashioned out of the secret tunnels that run under much of Bury St. Edmunds, the bar is created from half an aircraft engine, tables designed from airplane doors, and sofas covered in German flour sacks.
+The hotel offers multiple dining and meal venues, including the recently refurbished restaurant and an extensive lounge area.
+The Angel is located adjacent to the famous Abbey Gardens, a perfect location for an afternoon or evening stroll among the flowers and ruins of the old abbey.
+Rubens at the Palace This historic 5-star property, that dates back to the 1700s, has served royalty throughout the centuries.
+Overlooking Buckingham Palace and within easy walking distance to Victoria Station, Rubens at the Palace has now been fully renovated and offers a host of new restaurants and bars.
+Guests can enjoy live music in The New York Bar, a royal afternoon tea in the Palace Lounge, delicious cuisine in the newly opened English Grill, and authentic flavors in The Curry Room.